-Institute for Mental Health in Altrecht identifies employees using tokenless two-factor authenticationSecurEnvoy 11/03/2014 Archive
+Institute for Mental Health in Altrecht identifies employees using tokenless two-factor authenticationSecurEnvoy 11/03/2014 Industry News

 The Dutch Institute for Mental Health in Altrecht states that “It is a very modern solution”.
 This vote of confidence has been given to the recently installed SecurAccess tokenless two-factor authentication solution provided by the developer SecurEnvoy.
 It replaces the previous token-based system used to identify staff when they logged into the corporate network.
 SecurAccess will provide security regarding, among other things, access to electronic patient records.
 This allows staff to retrieve protected data even when working remotely, for example when patients are visited at home.
 A feature that provides benefits in terms of finances and user-friendliness is that SecurAccess provides the necessary authentication passcode by text message and via various other methods – so there is no need for additional, dedicated tokens.

 Around 3,000 employees at the Altrecht Institute take care of approximately 20,000 patients per year.
 The provision of care doesn’t just take place at the 130 official walk-in centres, which are predominantly located in the Dutch province of Utrecht.
 If necessary, staff also visit people at home or in other places, such as a police station.
 Therefore, employees need to be able to access patient records and the database from anywhere.